-New Zealand is the fifth largest wholly island nation on earth.
+New Zealand is the fifth largest wholly island country on earth.
 It’s a diverse country with impressive nature, mountains, volcanoes, glaciers, geysers, fiords, lakes and beaches.
 The home of adventure tourism is jam-packed with things to do.

 New Zealand is an ideal holiday destination all year round!
 The hardest part of planning your trip will be deciding which attractions to choose.
 Summer months (December – February) are outdoor lover’s paradise.
 From mid-November to December, the beauty of Lake Tekapo is enhanced by a colourful display of Lupins.
 In autumn season (March – May) the leaves change colour, painting mountain forests, and the first dustings of snow arrive on the hills.
 From March to October the activity of Southern Lights is optimal.
 In winter (June – August) the trails are quiet and there are perfect ski conditions in the snow-capped mountains rising above turquoise lakes.
 Penguin breeding season lasts from August to February but December is the best month to view them.
 In spring (September – November) you can expect the fruit trees blooming and plenty of lambs jumping in the lush green fields.
 From September to January you can observe the richest concentration of sea life.

 New Zealand is a geological hotspot and has many dormant and active volcanoes, geysers and hot springs.
 Hot Water Beach, with the natural springs bubbling through the golden sand, is one of the most popular geothermal attractions.
 It is located in Mercury Bay, on the east coast of the Coromandel Peninsula, approximately 12 kilometres south east of Whitianga.